-This story is part of our series on using data analytics to better engage male-identified students to close the growing college gender gap.
-This series also includes stories from our partners the University of South Florida and the University of Texas at San Antonio.
+This story is part of our series on using data analytics to engage male-identified students better to close the growing college gender gap.
+This series also includes stories from our partner, the University of Texas at San Antonio.

 Enrollment and completion rates for male-identified college students declined before the pandemic, but recently released data from the National Student Clearinghouse reveals an alarming acceleration in these trends.
 Most colleges and universities are just starting to grapple with this issue.
 Still, male-focused student success initiatives have been in play for years at some institutions, particularly those serving large minority populations.

 A veteran in the effort to meaningfully engage male students, particularly men of color, is Austin Community College (ACC).
 Serving over 41,500 students on its 11 campuses across central Texas, ACC promotes student success and provides affordable access to higher education and workforce training.
 An inaugural member of the TX Education Consortium for Male Students of Color, ACC uses a combination of initiative efficacy analysis and meaningful student involvement opportunities to develop relevant and impactful support structures for its male-identified students.

 Consistently Evaluating What Works For Male Students at ACC

 With the help of the Civitas Learning Student Impact Platform, a comprehensive student success analytics platform, ACC proactively helps its students succeed by connecting them to the most relevant services when they need them most.
 Using the Student Impact Platform’s initiative analysis capabilities, ACC confirmed that various advising and case management techniques were effective student success initiatives for men of color at their institution.
 However, their service usage data revealed that this student population was far less likely to access these services.